 There might be a reason that your anxiety or OCD content is stuck.
-It isn’t because of the content.
-It’s never because of the content.
+It might not be due to content.
 It might be because of shame.
 It’s okay to feel shame.
 It’s a feeling, not a fact or prediction.
 Let’s go towards it.

 Shame is the feeling you have when you think you are on the outside.
 Marginalization makes people feel shame.
 It gives you the urge to hide.